8 easy ways to improve your home internet

 2. How old is your modem?

 Modems don’t last forever.
-If yours is more than 3 years old, it might not support the latest Wi-Fi standards or speeds.
-You can check whether it is providing you with the best performance by following our internet troubleshooting tips.
-Alternatively, you can ask us whether upgrading to a newer model might help unlock better performance, even if you’ve recently upgraded your internet plan.
+If it's over 3 years old, it might not support the latest Wi-Fi standards or speeds.
+Check whether it's providing you with the best performance using our internet troubleshooting tips.
+Alternatively, ask us whether upgrading to a newer model might help unlock better performance, even if you’ve recently upgraded your internet plan.

-Your choice of modem or router, and how you set it up within your premises, could limit you from utilising the maximum speeds of your broadband plan.
-For older modems, you will need a Cat5e or higher ethernet cable connecting your nbn box to your modem to achieve the speeds of a high speed plan (where the download speeds are over 100Mbps).
+Your choice of modem or router and your home set up could prevent you from getting maximum speeds out of your home internet plan.
+For older modems, you'll need a Cat5e or higher ethernet cable connecting your nbn box to your modem to achieve the speeds of a high speed plan (where the download speeds are over 100Mbps).

 Discover Telstra Smart Modem 4